AymanElbatata/LegendShop-Small_Copy_of_Amazon/README.md

 Developers and students are welcome to fork, learn, and improve upon the project.

-📜 License

-This project is released under the MIT License – free to use with attribution.

 ✨ LegendShop is more than just a demo — it’s a starting point for innovation.